etijskens/wetppr/docs/vsc-infrastructure.md

 # VSC infrastructure

-This document describes how to set up your environment for the [project work of the 2000wetppr course](evaluation.md).
+This document describes how to set up your environment for the [project work of the 2000wetppr course](evaluation.md) on the Tier-2 cluster of the University of Antwerp, which is also a VSC cluster.
+With minor modifications this can be applied to all VSC clusters.
+In general, the text is also applicable to other HPC clusters, but the modifictions needed may be a bit more substantial.

 !!!
 Note "Note for students"
-    These topics are (chrono)logically ordered.
-Make sure that you carry out all the tasks described.
+    These topics are logically ordered.
+Make sure that you carry out ***all*** the tasks in the order described.

 In this course we often use the terms _local_ and _remote_. ***Local*** refers to the physical machine you are working on, _i.e._ your desktop or laptop. ***Remote***, on the other hand refers to a machine which is, typically, at some other place, and which you are accessing through your local machine and a network connection with the remote machine.

-## Applying for a guest account (students)
+## Applying for a guest account

 !!!
 Note
+    This section is ***only for students of the course 200wetppr***.

     Students of the course 2000wetppr must apply for a guest account to access the university's HPC clusters unless they already have a VSC account.
 The project work (see [Evaluation](evaluation)) requires access to one of the university's HPC clusters.